-- 1. Development proposals to expand businesses and proposals to create new units within and adjoining the Belford Industrial Estate will be supported provided they are in accordance with Policy 7 in this Plan and relevant policies in the Development Plan, and do not lead to an unacceptable impact on the amenity of nearby residents or on highway safety. - 2.
-When it is necessary to achieve effective screening, proposals must include sufficient, appropriate and effective structural landscaping using native species. - The change of use of any existing buildings from employment generating uses to residential use, or the construction of new dwellings through demolition and redevelopment of existing buildings within the Industrial Estate will not be supported.
+- 1. Development proposals to expand businesses and proposals to create new units within and adjoining the Belford Industrial Estate will be supported provided they are in accordance with relevant policies in the Development Plan, and do not lead to an unacceptable impact on the amenity of nearby residents or on highway safety. - 2.
+When it is necessary to achieve effective screening, proposals must include sufficient, appropriate and effective structural landscaping using native species. - 3.
+The change of use of any existing buildings from employment generating uses to residential use, or the construction of new dwellings through demolition and redevelopment of existing buildings within the Industrial Estate will not be supported.